josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🪶_the_queen_as_national_emotional_container.md

 ---

-## ⚖️ VII.
-The Danger of Emotional Compression
+## ⚖️ The Danger of Emotional Compression

 When excessive continuity symbolism becomes concentrated into a single figure, succession can become destabilising.